bubonicfred/web-starter/README.md

-# Framework less Vanilla HTML/JS/CSS SPA Website
+# Framework-less Vanilla HTML/JS/CSS SPA Website

-SPA Web Components Web App.
-Showcases Lit, which is tiny html element builder, awesome and a game changer for web components.
+SPA Web Components Web App starter.
+Showcases Lit, which is an awesome tiny html element builder and a game changer for web components.
 "Web Components is dead" is highly exaggerated and total garbo.
 It is the future.

 - Frameworkless.
 Thank the heavens!
 - High Performance.
 "Performant" is not enough.